awatson1978/clinical-workqueues/README.md

   http://opensource.org/licenses/Artistic-2.0

-B)  In the meantime, the code itself is currently available as open-source via the Creative Commons license, but is currently restricted to non-commercial, non-derivative, educational uses.
+B)  In the meantime, the code itself is temporarily available as open-source via the Creative Commons license, but is currently restricted to non-commercial, non-derivative, educational uses.

   Creative Commons License. (c) 2013 pentasyllabic.com
   Attribution + Noncommercial + NoDerivatives